-Research confirms what many have intuitively known for a long time: that positive interaction is essential between children and the adults who care for them.
+Positive interaction is essential between children and the adults who care for them.
 Every time we connect with children, it’s not just their eyes that light up—it’s their brains too.
 Positive early experiences with adults strengthen the connections that a child builds up and help children to be eager, engaged, and ready for a lifetime of learning.
 This is called brain building, which doesn’t require extra money or extra resources.
 So, how can you help your children have productive interactions?
 That’s where Vroom comes in.

-Brain Building Basics
+Child Brain Development and Building Basics

 Think about the experience of parenting as slowly releasing responsibility over time, starting when your child is in preschool.
 Your child should learn from an early age that you are her best advocate and cheerleader.
 At the same time, it's your job to keep her safe and healthy by setting reasonable limits.
 Mutual respect, understanding, and cooperation guide every interaction.